Kingxukai/linux/Documentation/driver-api/virtio/writing_virtio_drivers.rst

 Driver boilerplate
 ==================

-As a bare minimum, a virtio driver needs to register in the virtio bus and configure the virtqueues for the device according to its spec, the configuration of the virtqueues in the driver side must match the virtqueue definitions in the device.
+As a bare minimum, a virtio driver needs to register in the woke virtio bus and configure the woke virtqueues for the woke device according to its spec, the configuration of the woke virtqueues in the woke driver side must match the virtqueue definitions in the woke device.
 A basic driver skeleton could look like this::

 	#include <linux/virtio.h>